keypom/keypom-docs/docs/Tutorials/Advanced/daos/introduction.md

 Both of these act as bottlenecks in attracting and onboarding new members.

 This is where Keypom can help.
-Using a [function call drop](../../../Concepts/KeypomProtocol/GithubReadme/TypesOfDrops/fc-drops.md), Keypom automatically registers users into your DAO as part of the wallet creation process.
+Using a [function call drop](../../../Concepts/KeypomProtocol/GithubReadme/TypesOfDrops/fc-drops.md), Keypom can automatically register users into your DAO **as part of the wallet creation process**.
 Not only does this eliminate the need for a wallet, but it also bypasses the 2 step approval process.

-> **NOTE** If someone has a wallet already, they can skip the creation process and simply be registered into the DAO.
+> **NOTE** If someone has a wallet already, they can skip account creation and register their existing wallet into the DAO.

-## Requirements
+## Success Criteria

 This tutorial will cover the following requirements to achieve a seamless onboarding experience for new users.